Guseyn/guseyn.com/static/md/posts/eo-is-wrong.md

 ).json()
 ```

 So, "What is the problem?" you might ask.
-Well, the main problem is here that `Library` and `Book` are composible only for `json()` method.
+Well, the main problem is here that `Library` and `Book` are composable only for `json()` method.
 What if we want want also to represent `Book` and `Library` in XML format?

 **EO** suggests us such thing like "Media" in [this article](https://www.yegor256.com/2016/04/05/printers-instead-of-getters.html).
 So we do something like this: